moteshubham/ecommerce-cart-checkout/README.md

 3. **Single Server**: Designed for single-instance deployment.
 Not suitable for horizontal scaling.
 4. **Coupon Validation**: Coupons are validated at checkout time.
 Invalid or used coupons are rejected.
 5. **Order Count**: Order count increments with each successful checkout, regardless of user.
+6. **Auto-Generation**: Coupons are automatically generated after checkout when order count reaches multiples of `NTH_ORDER` (default: 2).
+7. **UI Theme**: Modern, professional design with light background and high contrast for readability.

 ## Development